Start Archery shop now open!

 For recurve archers, the choice between finger slings and wrist slings can significantly impact your shooting experience by offering support, protection, and improved performance.
 However, their suitability varies depending on your preferences and shooting style.

-A finger sling in archery is a piece of cord that connects the archer's thumb and forefinger to the grip of the bow from behind.
-Its purpose is to catch the bow when it moves forward after being shot, preventing it from hitting the ground and saving the archer from having to use their hands to catch it.
-This allows the archer to relax their bow hand, which can help prevent bow torque and inconsistent shooting.
+A finger sling in archery is a piece of cord that connects the your thumb and forefinger to the grip of the bow from behind.
+Its purpose is to catch the bow when it moves forward after being shot, preventing it from hitting the ground and saving you from having to use your hand to catch it.
+This allows you to relax your bow hand, which can help prevent bow torque (twisting the riser during and after release) and inconsistent shooting.

-Finger slings can be useful for archers, especially beginners, and can help improve scores and confidence.
-They can help archers:
+Finger slings can be useful, especially beginners, and can help improve scores and confidence.
+They can help:

 • Support the bow's weight: When the bow drops, the index finger and thumb support the weight instead of the wrist.